Step Four - Specific Criteria for a Query

 Now let's look for entries where there is the letter 'o' anywhere in the text.

-3. Run the query by clicking the Run button or select Query, Run from the menu.
+Access by clicking the button or select File, Exit from the menu.